dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 These options can be specified in `dfyconfig.toml`, and this is typically the most convenient way to use them with the IDE.

-More detailed information is available using either the `--log-format text` or `--coverage-report` option to `dafny verify`.
+More detailed information is available using either the `--log-format text` or `--verification-coverage-report` option to `dafny verify`.
 The former will include a list of proof dependencies (including source location and description) alongside every assertion batch in the generated log whenever one of the two warning options above is also included.
-The latter will produce a highlighted HTML version of your source code, in the same format used by `dafny generate-tests --coverage-report`, indicating which parts of the program were used, not used, or partly used in the verification of the entire program.
+The latter will produce a highlighted HTML version of your source code, in the same format used by `dafny generate-tests --verification-coverage-report`, indicating which parts of the program were used, not used, or partly used in the verification of the entire program.